-The site is unlikely to support amphibians for a full life cycle.
+The site is unlikely to support amphibians.
 There is no standing water on site this prevents any amphibians from breeding here.
-The site may provide for the terrestrial phase of the amphibian cycle with the damp ditches.
+The site may provide for the terrestrial phase of the amphibian cycle with the damp ditch and damper areas near the stream.
 Overall the site has low potential to support a full amphibian life cycle.